styladev/shopware4/README.md

 #### Last updated: 16.03.2017
 #### Contributors: Sebastian Sachtleben, Christian Korndoerfer, Roberto Solís

+Styla Connect is a module to connect your Shopware Store with [Styla](http://www.styla.com/).
+The first diagram on [this page](https://styladocs.atlassian.net/wiki/spaces/CO/pages/9961481/Technical+Integration) should provide you an overview of what the plugin does and how it exchanges data with Styla.

 --

 - Place the *StylaSEO* folder at the following location of your Shopware installaton: engine/Shopware/Plugins/Local/Frontend